noforn/gpt-oss-tools/README.md

 - Control your smart home devices as naturally as sending a message.
 - Review your schedule, add new appointments, or manage events effortlessly.
 - Schedule one-time or recurring tasks and check them off right in the conversation.
+- Schedule a daily stock market check by combining stock tools with task scheduling.
 - Enjoy a streamlined, visual chat experience right from your browser.

 ## Getting Started